weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 ### ./common
 This directory must contain all of the simulation system-specific files needed to simulate your system with openMM:
-*  ionized.psf: this protein structure file possesses model structural information (bond connectivity, etc.).
-Currently, this file MUST be named ionized.psf (this restriction will be removed in future modificaions).
+*  **ionized.psf**: this protein structure file possesses model structural information (bond connectivity, etc.).
+Currently, this file **MUST** be named ionized.psf (this restriction will be removed in future modificaions).
 *